Michael Pillsbury: Studies of China and the Pentagon's annual report

 In 1997–2007, Pillsbury published research reports and two books on China's view of future warfare.
-According to the Wall Street Journal in 2005, Pillsbury's findings were added to the reports the Secretary of Defense sent to Congress on Chinese military power in 2002–2005.
+According to the Wall Street Journal in 2005, Pillsbury's findings were added to the reports the secretary of defense sent to Congress on Chinese military power in 2002–2005.
 In 2003, Pillsbury signed a non-partisan report of the Council on Foreign Relations task force on Chinese military power.
 The task force found that China is pursuing a deliberate course of military modernization, but is at least two decades behind the United States in terms of military technology and capability.
 The task force report stated it was a "non-partisan approach to measuring the development of Chinese military power."
 He has discussed the threat the People's Republic of China poses to the United States of America with Tucker Carlson.
+In December 2020, the Trump administration announced it intended to appoint him as the chair of the Defense Policy Board.

+Chinese perceptions of the Soviet–American military balance

+In December 1979, Michael Pillsbury completed a study for the Department of Defense on how Chinese leaders perceived the U.S.–Soviet strategic balance.
+The report, later declassified, emphasized the role of psychology and cultural tradition in Chinese deterrence theory.
+The study was summarized in the official Foreign Relations of the United States (FRUS) series, 1977–1980, Vol. XIII (China), Document 284.